Despite what people may think, closing a bank account is not complicated. While it might seem intimidating, it is a relatively quick and easy process.

-- Moving home: Moving is one of the main reasons people close their bank account.
+- Moving: Moving is one of the main reasons people close their bank accounts.
 This is especially true if they move to an area where their current bank does not have a presence.
 While many banks have great mobile apps and online banking systems, many people still prefer to visit a local branch.

 - Getting better interest rates at another bank: Different banks offer very different interest rates which can make quite a difference.
 Online banks are known to offer more advantageous rates, so many people are moving to this kind of bank.